otodavid/countdown-timer/README.md

 A Frontend Mentor Challenge

-A simple launch countdown timer using tailwindcss and javascript
+A simple launch countdown timer using HTML, CSS and javascript